Consensys/wittgenstein/README.md

 ```
 java -Xms6000m -Xmx12048m -classpath build/libs/wittgenstein-all.jar net.consensys.wittgenstein.protocol.GSFSignature
 ```

+This command is typically for a 16GB machine.
+The memory is very important when you want to simulate tens of thousands of nodes.
+If you have less memory, use lower values for -Xms and -Xmx, and run the simulations with less nodes.

 But you're actually supposed to write code to implement your specific scenarios today.
 An obvious improvement would be to be able to define scenarios reusable between protocols.